whaakman/azure-docs.nl-nl/includes/virtual-machines-common-manage-availability.md

-<a id="understand-planned-vs-unplanned-maintenance" class="xliff"></a>

-## Understand planned vs. unplanned maintenance
+## Understand VM Reboots - maintenance vs. downtime
+<a id="understand-vm-reboots---maintenance-vs-downtime" class="xliff"></a>
-There are two types of Microsoft Azure platform events that can affect the availability of your virtual machines: planned maintenance and unplanned maintenance.
+There are three scenarios that can lead to virtual machine in Azure being impacted: unplanned hardware maintenance, unexpected downtime and, planned maintenance.

-* **Planned maintenance events** are periodic updates made by Microsoft to the underlying Azure platform to improve overall reliability, performance, and security of the platform infrastructure that your virtual machines run on.
-Most of these updates are performed without any impact upon your virtual machines or cloud services.
-However, there are instances where these updates require a reboot of your virtual machine to apply the required updates to the platform infrastructure.
+* **Unplanned Hardware Maintenance Event** occurs when the Azure platform predicts that the hardware or any platform component associated to a physical machine, is about to fail.
+When the platform predicts a failure, it will issue an unplanned hardware maintenance event to reduce the impact to the virtual machines hosted on that hardware.
+Azure uses Live Migration technology to migrate the Virtual Machines from the failing hardware to a healthy physical machine.
+Live Migration is a VM preserving operation that only pauses the Virtual Machine for a short time.
+Memory, open files, and network connections are maintained, but performance might be reduced before and/or after the event.
+In cases where Live Migration cannot be used, the the VM will experience Unexpected Downtime, as described below.

-* **Unplanned maintenance events** occur when the hardware or physical infrastructure underlying your virtual machine has faulted in some way.
+* **An Unexpected Downtime** rarely occurs when the hardware or the physical infrastructure underlying your virtual machine has faulted in some way.
 This may include local network failures, local disk failures, or other rack level failures.
-When such a failure is detected, the Azure platform automatically migrates your virtual machine from the unhealthy physical machine hosting your virtual machine to a healthy physical machine.
-Such events are rare, but may also cause your virtual machine to reboot.
+When such a failure is detected, the Azure platform automatically migrates (heals) your virtual machine to a healthy physical machine.
+During the healing procedure, virtual machines experience downtime (reboot) and in some cases loss of the temporary drive.
+The attached OS and data disks are always preserved.

+* **Planned Maintenance events** are periodic updates made by Microsoft to the underlying Azure platform to improve overall reliability, performance, and security of the platform infrastructure that your virtual machines run on.
+Most of these updates are performed without any impact upon your Virtual Machines or Cloud Services (see [VM Preserving Maintenance](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/preserving-maintenance)).
+While the Azure platform attempts to use VM Preserving Maintenance in all possible occasions, there are rare instances when these updates require a reboot of your virtual machine to apply the required updates to the underlying infrastructure.
+In this case, you can perform Azure Planned Maintenance with Maintenance-Redeploy operation by initiating the maintenance for their VMs in the suitable time window.
+For more information, see [Planned Maintenance for Virtual Machines](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/planned-maintenance/).

 To reduce the impact of downtime due to one or more of these events, we recommend the following high availability best practices for your virtual machines:

 * [Configure multiple virtual machines in an availability set for redundancy]
 * [Use managed disks for VMs in an availability set]
+* [Use Scheduled Events to proactively response to VM impacting events ] (https://docs.microsoft.com/en-us/azure/virtual-machines/virtual-machines-scheduled-events)
 * [Configure each application tier into separate availability sets]
 * [Combine a Load Balancer with availability sets]

+## Configure multiple virtual machines in an availability set for redundancy
 <a id="configure-multiple-virtual-machines-in-an-availability-set-for-redundancy" class="xliff"></a>

-## Configure multiple virtual machines in an availability set for redundancy
 To provide redundancy to your application, we recommend that you group two or more virtual machines in an availability set.
 This configuration ensures that during either a planned or unplanned maintenance event, at least one virtual machine is available and meets the 99.95% Azure SLA.
 For more information, see the [SLA for Virtual Machines](https://azure.microsoft.com/support/legal/sla/virtual-machines/).

 > [!IMPORTANT]